-Once it's finished downloading, go ahead and run the GeForce Experience .exe file to start installation.
-Once the program is installed you'll either have to create an Nvidia account, or log in with an existing one.
+Once it's done downloading, go ahead and run the GeForce Experience .exe file to start its installation.
+Once the program is installed, you'll either have to create an Nvidia account, or log in with your existing one.
 Luckily, you can sign in with either Facebook or Google to quickly setup that account if you don’t have it.

-When that's done, a dialogue page will open up, asking you to take a tour.
-If this is your first time with GeForce Experience, we recommend going through it so you can familiarize yourself with the software’s many features.
+When done, a dialogue box will open up, prompting you to take a tour.
+If this is your first time with GeForce Experience, we highly recommend going through it so you can familiarize yourself with the software’s many features.
 However, it isn't totally necessary.
 If you don’t have the time, you can skip this part.

 How to install graphics drivers with GeForce Experience

-One of the best parts of GeForce Experience is that new graphics drivers are always only a couple of clicks away.
-Nvidia will put out new graphics drivers every couple of weeks for major game releases, so its a good idea to check in regularly to make sure your drivers are up to date.
+One of the best things about the GeForce Experience is that new graphics drivers are always only a couple of clicks away.
+Nvidia will put out new graphics drivers every couple of weeks for major game releases, so it’s definitely a good idea to check in regularly to make sure your drivers are up to date.

 With GeForce Experience, it's extremely easy to do this.
 Just open the program, click the 'Drivers' tab and click the "check for updates" button.
 Usually, GeForce Experience will automatically check for new updates, but it never hurts to take that extra step to check yourself.

-If your graphics driver is up to date, you'll see a message at the top of the screen that says "You have the latest GeForce Game Ready driver".
+If your graphics driver is up to date, you'll see a message at the top of the screen that says so.
 If not, you'll see a message that mentions the latest driver with a big green 'Download' button next to it.
 All you need to do is click that and wait for the driver to download.
 Once the driver download has completed, two more buttons will appear: "Express Installation" and "Custom Installation".
 For most users, we recommend going with the "Express Installation".

 Installing your driver will take a few minutes depending on your hardware, and you may need to restart your PC when it's done.
-Then, after that, congratulations, you've updated your graphics card driver.
+After that, congratulations, you've updated your graphics card driver.

 How to optimize your games with GeForce Experience

-The ability to download drivers on GeForce Experience is definitely enough for us to always have the program installed.
+The capability to download drivers on GeForce Experience is definitely enough for us to always have the program installed.
 However, if you need another reason, there's another marquee feature you’ll definitely going to appreciate: game optimization.
-With GeForce Experience, you can optimize your games with a click of the button, so you can get the best balance of performance and visual quality without spending an hour toiling over graphics options.
+With GeForce Experience, you can optimize your games with a mere click of the button.
+This means that you can get the best balance of performance and visual quality without spending an hour toiling over graphics options.

-The best part is that when you open GeForce Experience it will scan your PC for installed PC games automatically, and new games will be added to your library.
-And, if you don't want to wait for the next time you open GeForce Experience, you can do a manual scan by clicking the three vertical dots in the top right hand corner and selecting "Scan for games".
+The best part is that when you open GeForce Experience, it will scan your PC for installed PC games automatically, and new games will be added to your library.
+And, if you don't want to wait for the next time you open GeForce Experience, you also have the option to do a manual scan by clicking the three vertical dots in the top right-hand corner and selecting "Scan for games".

-When the game you want to optimize is in your GeForce Experience game library, just hover over it with your mouse and select "Details".
-In this screen, you'll see all the in-game settings and their current value, along with the recommended value for each.
-If you want to quickly and easily optimize the game, just click the "Optimize" button, and it will automatically change all the settings to their recommended values.
+When the game you want to optimize is in your GeForce Experience game library, simply hover over it with your mouse and select "Details".
+Here, you'll see all the in-game settings and their current value, along with the recommended value for each.
+If you want to quickly and easily optimize the game, just click the "Optimize" button.
+It will then automatically change all the settings to the values recommended by the software.

-And, if you just don't have time for any of this, you can simply click the three vertical dots in the top right corner of the library screen and select "Optimize all games" to get it all done automatically.
+If you just don't have time for any of this, you can simply click the three vertical dots in the top right corner of the library screen and select "Optimize all games" to get it all done automatically.
 Pretty nifty, isn’t it?

 How to use GeForce Experience to record your gameplay

-Whether you want to record an entire gameplay walkthrough, or just capture that killstreak you just achieved, GeForce Experience can get it done.
+If you want to record an entire gameplay walkthrough, or even just capture that killstreak you just achieved, GeForce Experience will get it done.

 Once you're in-game, just hit the GeForce Experience hotkey – Alt+Z by default – and the GeForce Experience overlay will appear on screen.
-Once that's open, you'll see several options appear on the screen.
+Once that's open, you'll see several options appear.

 With Instant Replay, Nvidia ShadowPlay will record the last several minutes of gameplay when you hit a certain hotkey.
-You can open the settings to configure Instant Replay, changing the amount of time captured, the quality of the video, resolution, frame rate and bitrate.
-We'd recommend leaving most of the settings the way they are, and just changing the amount of time recorded.
-If you want to save a clip of your gameplay, all you have to do is hit Alt+F10 by default, and it will save it to the gallery.
+You can open the settings to personalize Instant Replay, changing the amount of time captured, the quality of the video, resolution, frame rate and bitrate.
+We recommend leaving most of the settings the way they are, and only changing the amount of time recorded.
+If you want to save a clip of your gameplay, simply hit Alt+F10 by default, and it will save it to the gallery.

-If you want to manually record your gameplay, you can do that with GeForce Experience, too.
+If you want to manually record your gameplay, you may do so with GeForce Experience, as well.
 Just click the record option in the GeForce Experience overlay, and you'll be able to start the recording.
 If you just want to use a hotkey without going into the overlay, you can do that too, by hitting Alt+F9 by default.

 Finally, you can stream using GeForce Experience.
 You'll be able to broadcast your gameplay to Facebook, Twitch or YouTube.
-You can adjust broadcast settings by clicking the 'Broadcast LIVE' button, and then selecting Settings.
-The settings aren't as exhaustive as something like OBS or XSplit, but GeForce Experience has the benefit of being extremely easy to use.
+You can also customize your broadcast settings by clicking the 'Broadcast LIVE' button, and then hitting Settings.
+The settings aren't as comprehensive as something like OBS or XSplit, but GeForce Experience has the benefit of being extremely easy to use.
 Once you've configured your stream settings, you can start broadcasting by clicking 'Start' or hitting the hotkey Alt+F8.